Easy Pan Fried Ravioli Appetizer

 If you microwave them, they get soggy.

-Pan fried ravioli (or pan seared ravioli) is a perfect Italian appetizer for the holidays or any day!
+This pan fried ravioli appetizer (or pan seared ravioli) is the perfect Italian appetizer for the holidays or any day!
 These pair beautifully with Eggplant Parmesan, os Spaghetti and Bolognese sauce!
 Sometimes, I make easy pan fried ravioli to serve with Pasta Carbonara and a crisp green salad.

 ♥ If you make this recipe, please leave a comment or rating below!

-Crispy, toasted ravioli with dipping sauce is an easy and impressive appetizer you can make in minutes!
+Crispy fried ravioli bites with dipping sauce-an appetizer you can make in minutes!

 Course: Appetizer